glotzerlab/hoomd-blue/ARCHITECTURE.md

 #### `ParameterDict`

-`ParameterDict` provide a mapping (`dict`) interface from attribute names to validated and processed values.
+`ParameterDict` provides a mapping (`dict`) interface from attribute names to validated and processed values.
 Each instance of `ParameterDict` has its own specification defining the validation logic for its keys. `_HOOMDBaseObject` subclasses automatically sync the `ParameterDict` instance in the `_param_dict` attribute.

 This class should be used to define all attributes shared with C++ member variables that are on a per-object basis (i.e. not per type).
-A good example of this class can be seen in many HOOMD classes, but a good example is `hoomd.md.update.ReversePerturbationFlow`.
+Examples of this can be seen in many HOOMD classes.
+One good example is `hoomd.md.update.ReversePerturbationFlow`.

 #### `TypeParameterDict` and `AttachedTypeParameterDict`